 First Reconciliation and First Eucharist

 At the age of reason (age 7) baptized children prepare to celebrate the Sacraments of Reconciliation and Eucharist for the first time in January and May, respectively.
-In January we offer a communal reconciliation service with individual confessions.
-First Eucharist is celebrated at all English-speaking weekend Liturgies in May.
-For more information, please visit our Sacramental Preparation page found here.
+In January we offer a communal Reconciliation service with individual Confessions.
+For more information, please visit our Sacramental Preparation page.

-Here in the Diocese of Richmond 10th grade is the earliest you can receive the Sacrament of Confirmation.
-Youth wishing to participate in the Confirmation Program should register by visiting the Confirmation page on the website.
+In the Diocese of Richmond, 10th grade is the earliest you can receive the Sacrament of Confirmation.
+Visit our Confirmation page for more details.

-The covenant and holy bond of marriage is a sacrament established by Jesus Christ and His Church.
+The covenant and holy bond of marriage is a Sacrament established by Jesus Christ and His Church.
 It is a lifelong union of two mature adults of faith.
 To assist couples in preparing for this most serious commitment, the diocese stipulates a six-month period of preparation.
-For marriage to take place within the Incarnation Parish Community, one of the parties must be a registered member and regularly worship at Sunday Liturgy.
-Participation in a marriage preparation program is required.
-The preparation sessions are held periodically here.
-For further information, call Father Gregory.
-Do you need general information about Divorce or Annulment?
-If so, click here (courtesy of Our Lady of Mt.
-Carmel Parish in Newport News).
+For marriage to take place within the Incarnation parish community, one of the parties must be a registered parishioner who regularly worships at Mass on Sundays.
+Participation in a marriage preparation program is also required, and those sessions are held periodically at Incarnation.
+For further information, contact the Parish Office.

 Anointing of the Sick

-No longer should Catholics wait until they are in danger of dying before they request this sacrament.
+Catholics should not wait until they are in danger of dying before requesting this Sacrament.
 One may celebrate the Sacrament of Anointing at the onset or during any serious illness.
-The sacrament may be celebrated before surgery and more than once during an illness.
-In the case of an emergency, call the parish office.
+The Sacrament may also be celebrated before surgery and more than once during an illness.
+In the case of an emergency, please contact the parish office.